 Most home improvement projects require the application of a brad nailer or a nail gun.
 This DIY kit secures 18-gauge brad nails into a wooden material.
 Unlike typical hammering, the use of a brad mailer is by far more convenient, faster, and less messy.
 From fastening furniture pieces together to basic carpentry jobs, brad nailers come in handy.
-This is a step by step guide on how to use the brad nailer.
+This is a step by step guide on how to use a brad nailer.

 Step #1: Choosing the right hose adaptor